strt/www/content/open-positions/front-end-developer.md

 As a front-end developer at Strateg, you will work in teams, both small and large ones.
 Your closest co-worker will be a back-end developer.
 You and your team will develop new, exciting ideas and solutions for the benefit of our clients: more specifically tailored and creative web solutions.

+Strateg is a part of the Diplomat Group, so you can choose whether to be based in Stockholm or Örebro - we can also consider remote working if that suits you better.
+It is a permanent, full-time position with a six-month trial period.

 ## Your skills

 ### Mandatory requirements